pratikbutani/first-git-repo/README.md

 # first-git-repo
-First Git Repository for Hands on Experience
+Git Repository for Hands on Experience

+Testing for README file